begin with a free consultation (949) 870-3800

 • Damages: The extent of the physical, emotional, and financial harm from the injury must be demonstrated through strong and reliable evidence.

 Building this kind of case takes careful investigation and detailed preparation.
-Our team of Orange County car accident lawyers gather police reports, speak with witnesses, review medical records, and consult with respected medical experts.
-This process helps create a clear and compelling presentation of how the injury occurred and how it has affected every part of a client’s life.
+Our team of Orange County car accident lawyers can gather police reports, speak with witnesses, review medical records, and consult with respected medical professionals.
+This process helps create a clear, compelling presentation of how the injury occurred and how it has affected every aspect of a client’s life.

 Calculating Compensation in an Orange County Catastrophic Brain Injury Case